-Perhaps into the future – a near future – dark and disturbing and yet – so close.
-There follow the fates of four people worn down and broken – or angry with the system.
-Who break out of it and try to break it.
-Who question why they did and falter in their resolve only to be thrown back into the fray to discover the truth within themselves.
+Perhaps into the future – a near-future – dark and disturbing and yet – so close.
+There, follow the fates of four people worn down and broken, angry with the system.
+Who break out of it, try to break it.
+Who question why they did and falter in their resolve only to be thrown back into the fray.
+Who discover the truth within themselves.
 A tale that questions rebellion and its motivations while railing at the oppression around us.
-Try it.

-Or if not the future – the other worlds – supernatural ones – that impinge onto ours from – where?
+Or if not the future – then other worlds – supernatural ones – that impinge onto ours from – where?
 Some other dimension?
 The afterlife?
 Our own minds?

 Where ever they come from – try these Thirteen Tales of the ghostly variety.

 Or forget them all and take a moment each day – to read a little poetry and think.
 Three hundred and sixty-five poems in all shapes and sizes sprung from dreams and emotion.
 Published day after day for a year.
 There are haiku, sonnets, katauta, lanturnes and many other forms – including free form.
 The moods are as varied as the forms and often reflect my mood on the day.
 There is sadness and grief, joy and love and much more

 Or take in something longer, deeper and more considered.
 Buck the trend for quick gratification and enjoy something epic.